 Before companies like Bestow came along, getting quality life insurance coverage in place could take months.
 You’d have to deal with paper applications, trips to the post office, home visits from medical professionals with needles, and watching the mail for approval or denial from underwriters.

 Most insurers still work within this traditional framework, even if they offer an online application.
 Bestow Life is different.

 You’ll get a streamlined, online application with an automated underwriting process.
 As a result, you could apply and be approved for coverage within minutes.
 And because Bestow has partnered with a couple of A-rated life insurance providers, you can get quality coverage along with this quick access to protection.

 Bestow works best for younger shoppers in their 20s and 30s.

-In fact, Bestow won’t sell you a 20-year term policy if you’re older than 45, and the company won’t cover you at all if you’re 55 or older.
+In fact, the company won’t cover you at all if you’re 59 or older.